Why can I only write 1200 words in my story?

 When will I know if I’ve been shortlisted?
 When is the 2019 award ceremony?

 The judging period takes between 4-6 weeks after you submitted your entry.
 Then the book needs to be prepared and printed and that takes time.
 Then the award ceremony needs to be organised.
-Someone will be in touch with you during the month of April to let you know whether or not you have been shortlisted.
-We invite all those shortlisted to attend our award ceremony and only announce the category winners then.
-The 2019 award ceremony will take place on Saturday, April 25, 2020, from 16:00 to 18:30 at the Munsterhof, 9 rue des Juifs, Strasbourg.
+Someone will be in touch with you to let you know whether or not you have been shortlisted.
+We invite all those shortlisted to attend our awards ceremony where the category winners and runners-up will be announced.